1

 |

-Horav Shlomo Miller's Shlit'a opinion is that it is permitted.
+A. Horav Shlomo Miller's Shlit'a opinion is that he should not leave the shul without a minyan.

 Rabbi A. Bartfeld as advised by Horav Shlomo Miller and Horav Aharon Miller Shlit’a